Last Updated on March 8, 2022 by Grow with Bovees

 - High Retaining Walls

-- These are often hard-looking, but can be softened by planting large creepers like Golden Shower at the top and allowing them to curtain the wall.
+- These are often hard-looking, but can be softened by planting large creepers like Golden Shower, wild grape vines, or morning glory (just be sure to control it!), at the top and allowing them to curtain the wall.

 - Build Some Steps